 Another smart thing to do is keep watch for leaks, including toilets that “run” continuously, dripping faucets, and leaking shower heads.
 According to the EPA, a typical family can waste 180 gallons a week (9,400 gallons a year) from household leaks.

 Several other simple strategies include cutting back on the time you spend running the faucet for daily tasks, like taking a shower, brushing your teeth, or washing dishes by hand.
 But above all, investing in a water filtration system helps ensure access to clean drinking water in your home.
-Springwell’s water filtration systems are uniquely designed to target and remove up to 99 percent of water contaminants that could wreak havoc in your home and severely impact your health and that of your loved ones.
+Springwell’s water filtration systems are uniquely designed to target and remove water contaminants that could wreak havoc in your home and severely impact your health and that of your loved ones.

 Contact us today to learn more about our water filtration systems, ask questions, provide feedback, or report a problem.
 We’ll also provide all the information you need to choose a unit that best fits your budget and needs.